 5.2 Supplier rationalisation and onshoring supplier onboarding process

 Gilbert + Tobin has a decentralised approach to procurement with a significant number of staff authorised to make purchases, resulting in a large catalogue of small suppliers, which may increase the risks of modern slavery in our supply chain.
+During the year, we undertook a comprehensive review of our procurement policies and procedures.

-5.3 Due diligence: Supply chain
+5.3 Due diligence: supply chain

-Of our top 107 suppliers, 70 had issued a Modern Slavery Statement, 34 responded to the Gilbert + Tobin questionnaire, and 3 did not respond.
+Of our top 113 suppliers, 69 had issued a Modern Slavery Statement, 37 responded to the Gilbert + Tobin questionnaire, and 4 did not respond.

-We assessed the responses of the 34 suppliers who responded to the modern slavery questionnaire and no issues were identified.
+We assessed the responses of the 37 suppliers who responded to the modern slavery questionnaire and no issues were identified.

-For top suppliers that neither responded to Gilbert + Tobin’s questionnaire nor made a Modern Slavery Statement available publicly, Gilbert + Tobin intends to review the terms of its agreement with the supplier and where possible source an alternative provider who can meet the firm’s expectations.
+The annual assessment of our top 113 suppliers (by spend) shows that we have obtained a 97% response compliance to Gilbert + Tobin expectations in regard to modern slavery practices from its suppliers.
+For top suppliers that neither responded to Gilbert + Tobin’s questionnaire nor made a Modern Slavery Statement available publicly, Gilbert + Tobin intends to review the terms of its agreement with the supplier and where possible consider sourcing an alternative provider who can meet the Firm’s expectations.

 In relation to the areas of our supply chain identified as being of higher risk, the following due diligence was undertaken: